exfang/UX_Design/README.md

-# Project Description - Nanyang Polytechnic's Diploma in Applied AI and Analytics Year 1 UX Design Module
+# Nanyang Polytechnic's Diploma in Applied AI and Analytics Year 1 UX Design Module

 This repository contains my group's static website for the UX Design module.
 It showcases our collective efforts in understanding and applying the principles of UX design to create an engaging and user-friendly static website.

 Contributors:

-Andrew
+- Andrew
-Cyrus
+- Cyrus
-Parik
+- Parik
-Rawtbhik
+- Rawtbhik
-Ulysse
+- Ulysse

 ## Project Overview:
 The primary focus of this project was to design a static website that reflects our comprehension of UX design principles and demonstrates our practical skills in web development.
 The website is crafted using a combination of HTML, CSS, and incorporates some JavaScript elements to enhance user interactions.